Refusal of service, exclusions and bag-checks

-In certain situations traders may be authorised to refuse service to a customer, exclude you from a premises or check your bag.
+In some situations traders may be authorised to refuse service to a customer, exclude you from a premise or check your bag.

-If you think that you’ve been unlawfully refused service, excluded from a premise or your bag has been checked without your agreement, you should get legal advice.
+If you think that you’ve been unlawfully refused service, excluded from a premise or your bag has been checked without your agreement, get legal advice.

 You may be refused alcohol if you are unduly intoxicated (ie drunk) or under 18.

-Publicans, bottle shop owners or restaurants who sell or serve alcohol to someone who is unduly intoxicated (ie drunk) or under 18 may be charged with an offence under the Liquor Act 1992, or have a civil claim made against them if someone is injured or property is damaged.
+Publicans, bottle shop owners or restaurants selling or serving alcohol to someone who is unduly intoxicated (ie drunk) or under 18 may be charged with an offence under the Liquor Act 1992, or have a civil claim made against them if someone is injured or property is damaged.

-For more information about laws, regulations and your rights and responsibilities see—alcohol.
+Find out more information about laws, regulations and your rights and responsibilities about alcohol.

 It’s an offence under the Summary Offences Act 2005 for a shop or business to sell you harmful substances such as spray paint, glue or methylated spirits if they think you are going to ingest or inhale it.

 It’s also illegal for them to sell spray paint to people under 18.